 - The APA-accredited Multicultural Psychology Internship Program at the School Street Counseling Institute in Springfield, MA.

-In order to be considered, applicants must have a Masters degree in Clinical Psychology, Counseling Psychology, or a related field (e.g. clinical social work) as of the time of application.
+In order to be considered, applicants must have a Masters in Clinical Psychology, Counseling Psychology, or a related field (e.g. clinical social work) at the time of application.
 Applicants are also expected to have completed two or more clinical practica and accrued a minimum of 1500 hours of clinical practicum experience by the start of internship, including a minimum of 500 intervention hours (direct service) and 100 assessment hours (administration, scoring, interpretation, and write-up of reports).

 For applicants to be considered, they need at least three years of doctoral coursework in clinical or counseling psychology before applying.
 In addition, Qualifying Examinations need to have been passed and one’s Dissertation Proposal needs to have been approved by the application deadline of December 1.

 For a more detailed description of the supervision and training provided as part of our internship program, as well as the application process and requirements, download brochure here.

 In addition, BHN The Carson Center offers opportunities for an Advanced Practicum for 4th-year Doctoral students who have successfully completed two previous practica experiences as part of their Doctoral Program in Clinical or Counseling Psychology.
 During an Advanced Practicum, Psychology trainees receive two hours a week of individual supervision and attend many of the same seminars as the Psychology Interns.
 To apply for an Advanced Practicum, send a cover letter and CV by Jan.
 15, 2020 to: Susan M. Quigley, Psy.D., BHN Psychology Training Director, at Susan.Quigley@bhninc.org.